-8. Printing On Synthetic Fabrics Without Using an Appropriate Transfer Paper
+8. Printing On Synthetic Fibers Without Using an Appropriate Transfer Paper

-You can avoid this issue by using an appropriate transfer paper that can transform a design onto a synthetic fabric under lower temperature.
-There are many transfer papers available in the market that works in heat press printing to print a design on a synthetic fabric.
+You can avoid this issue by using an appropriate transfer paper that can transform a design onto a synthetic fabric under lower temperatures.
+There are many transfer papers available in the market that works in heat press printing to print a design on synthetic fabric.

 9. Not Concentrating On Your Job

-Heat press printing is a demanding job which involves different tasks.
+Heat press printing is a demanding job that involves different tasks.
 You need to create artwork.
-You need to transfer artwork on a transfer paper.
+You need to transfer artwork on transfer paper.
 You need to configure your machine.
 And you have to reset everything for the next job.
-So there is too much of work to do and any distraction can badly affect your job.
+So there is too much work to do and any distraction can badly affect your job.

 To make sure that everything goes just right at every step, you should avoid distractions in the printing facility.
 Let the other people in your team handle the trivial jobs, such as attending the client’s call or buying the urgent accessories.
 Once you enter the printing facility, you should wholly concentrate on the printing process.
 So if you want to satisfy your clients, you need to keep yourself focused on the job until you get the final print.

-Heat press printing is a challenging thing for any printing and any goof-up in this job can make a difference in quality of a print.
-Therefore, you should avoid making these abovementioned mistakes to ensure that your printing process goes as smooth as possible.
+Heat press printing is a challenging thing for any printing and any goof-up in this job can make a difference in the quality of a print.
+Therefore, you should avoid making these abovementioned mistakes to ensure that your printing process goes as smoothly as possible.